Alternative water provision during the COVID-19 pandemic

 All but the most essential visitors and meetings (e.g. for safety critical inspections / training) remain cancelled for the foreseeable future to reduce risk from face to face contact.
 Remote meetings are still being held on a regular basis both with internal and external stakeholders, ensuring we can maintain great working relationships with our customers.

-Water Direct staff are determined as ‘Key Workers’ as designated by the UK Government and eligible for the children of employees to remain in schools where possible.
+Water Direct staff are determined as ‘Key Workers’ as designated by the UK Government.
 This ensures most specifically that our staff providing front line service delivery, such as Tankering and Bottled Water are able to continue working provided that they remain physically capable of doing so.

 All staff are reminded on a daily basis of the measures we are taking as a company, and that the services we provide are critical to national infrastructure; thus we must follow all reasonable guidelines to ensure the safety and wellbeing of each other, as well as our customers and their dependants.